masquey/RevokeChinaCerts_wiki/ReadMe_Online.md

 ### Attention
 * Delete certificates cannot revoke them.
 You must add the certificates to CRL to disable them(or call Revoke).
+* There is no difference between Administrator permissions or not to revoke certificates.
-* You must run the revoking or restoring batches in all users on Windows.
+* **You must run the revoking or restoring batches in all users on Windows.**
 * Most of Windows programs, Chrome and Opera is using system certificate list.

 ### Usage(without Automation tools)